 Hi!
 I'm so glad you stopped by.
 I hope you enjoy learning more about me and the books I write.
 In my stories, I like to focus on ordinary kids who do small but remarkable things that change their world in a big way.
 I believe that kids' voices and opinions matter greatly, and they can truly make a difference.

-ETHAN MARCUS STANDS UP will be published in August 2017 by Simon & Schuster/Aladdin, with a sequel to follow in 2018.
+ETHAN MARCUS STANDS UP will be published on September 19 by Simon & Schuster/Aladdin, with a sequel to follow in 2018.
 The story is told from the perspectives of a brother, sister, and their classmates who all compete in a maker fair type event at their middle school.
 Ethan Marcus and Brian Kowalski enter their fledgling invention called the desk-evator, which is supposed to alleviate their scoma (school coma) that results from sitting all day in class.
 But Ethan's sister Erin and her best friend Zoe don't take them seriously.
 Will anyone?
 Find out what happens next in the sequel, ETHAN MARCUS MAKES HIS MARK.

 THE SUMMER I SAVED THE WORLD...IN 65 DAYS, a novel for ages 10 and up, was published in 2014 by Wendy Lamb Books/Penguin Random House.
 It's the story of Nina Ross, a 13-year old girl who senses the disconnection of people in her neighborhood.
 She spends a summer doing anonymous good things, contemplating if doing good...really does any good.
 People's reactions aren't at all what she expects.
 You can watch the trailer here.
 The book was on the 2015-2016 Pennsylvania Young Reader's Choice Award list, and is nominated for a 2017 Nebraska Golden Sower Award, and a 2017 Sunshine State Youth Reading Award in Florida.

 CALLI BE GOLD, a novel for middle grade readers, was published in 2011 by Wendy Lamb Books/Random House.
 A story that applauds the joy in small moments, CALLI BE GOLD is sure to touch your heart with its true to life characters and engaging plot.
 I'm honored that the book was nominated for a 2014 Bluestem Readers' Choice Award in Illinois, and a 2016 Maud Hart Lovelace Book Award in Minnesota.